Benedetta-Bianco/Benedetta-Bianco/README.md

 ## Hi there 🖖🏼, I'm Benedetta

-I'm a Physics undergraduate at the University of Trieste.
+I'm a Physics student at the University of Trieste.
 I am currently building my skills in theoretical and computational physics to pursue a career in research.
 ---